In this post, you’ll see the different methods to launch Registry Editor and create a shortcut for it.

 Follow the steps below to create a Registry Editor shortcut on your Windows 11 desktop or File Explorer.

 Right-click on the blank area of the desktop or File Explorer.

 Move the mouse over “New” in the context menu.
 Click on “Shortcut.”

 Enter regedit in the popup window “Create Shortcut.”

 Click on the button “Next.”

-Enter the name of the shortcut if you do not like the suggested name.
+Enter the shortcut’s name if you don’t like the suggested one.
 Click the “Finish” button.